nreddi2/data-science-portfolio/wage-income-north-carolina.md

 These results depend on self-reported survey data and a person-level sample.
 The analysis uses `PWGTP` for weighted estimates but does not calculate margins of error with the PUMS replicate weights. `WAGP` excludes self-employment income and benefits.
 Annual earnings reflect both pay rates and time worked.
 The `SEX` field has only two categories.
 The occupation codes combine people with different job duties, schedules, and seniority; industry, caregiving, tenure, and direct career experience are not controlled for in the core charts.
 Results should not be used to judge individuals or claim that any group’s earnings reflect ability or effort.

-<div class="draft-prompt"><strong>Your reflection:</strong> I would not say there really was a limitation that personally surprised me or changed the way I read a chart.
-If I were to do a follow-up analysis of this, I would probably try to include industry into the equation; I think that's another detail we can use and it could maybe be helpful data to gather for young women to use who seek to enter certain industries. </div>
+<div class="draft-prompt"><strong></strong> I would not say there really was a limitation that personally surprised me or changed the way I read a chart.
+If I were to do a follow-up analysis of this, I would probably try to include industry into the equation.
+I think that's another detail we can use and it could definitely have some useful real world implications.
+I could see it being helpful data to gather to raise awareness regarding gender disparities in certain industries.
+It could be very helpful for young women who seek to enter certain industries. </div>

 ## Code and transparency